 - Problem swallowing

 There are many different causes of parotitis:

 - Bacterial infections – This cause is more common in elderly people because they frequently take medication that can cause dry mouth.
-If your flow of saliva is reduced, bacteria can gather and grow in television the saliva travels through to get from the parotid gland to your mouth, causing an infection.
+If your flow of saliva is reduced, bacteria can gather and grow in tube the saliva travels through to get from the parotid gland to your mouth, causing an infection.